grpc/grpc-java/examples/README.md

 write unit tests. `InProcessTransport` is light-weight and runs the server and client in the same process without any socket/TCP connection.

 Mocking the client stub provides a false sense of security when writing tests.
 Mocking stubs and responses allows for tests that don't map to reality, causing the tests to pass, but the system-under-test to fail.
+The gRPC client library is complicated, and accurately reproducing that complexity with mocks very hard.
+You will be better off and write less code by using `InProcessTransport` instead.

 Example bugs not caught by mocked stub tests include:

 * Calling the stub with a `null` message